tripathideepak89/gaganyan1/README.md

 > **Note:** If the redirect URL sent by the app (e.g., `https://travelbilli.com`) is not in this allowed list, Supabase will ignore it and fall back to the default Site URL (often `localhost:3000`), causing the email link to point to localhost.

+## 🗄️ Database Caching Setup

+To save on API costs and improve performance, TravelBilli caches flight and hotel search results in Supabase.

+1.  **Create the Table:** Run the SQL commands found in `supabase_setup.sql` in your Supabase SQL Editor.
+2.  **Configure Environment:** Ensure the **`SUPABASE_SERVICE_ROLE_KEY`** is set in your deployment environment variables.
+The worker uses this key to bypass Row Level Security (RLS) when writing to the cache.

 ## 🛠️ Setup & Configuration

 This project is designed to be deployed on a serverless platform like Cloudflare Pages, which natively supports integrating serverless functions (Workers) with a static frontend.